June 12, 2018

 in Art Tips

-Create collections consisting of at least 8 pieces as average customer purchase series of 3 works to ease the decor hassle.
+Create collections consisting of at least 8 pieces as average customer purchase series of 3 works to express his passions and ease the decor hassle.
 For you it means higher chances of becoming a successful seller on Displate.

 Eight is also number of artworks enables to present the designs in two separate rows when browsing a collection.
 Website-wise: it just looks better.
-Additionally, having a collection of 8 and more also boosts your visibility on Displate.com.
+Additionally, having a collection of 8 and more also boosts your visibility on displate.com.
+And you will just give your clients a wider choice to collect their passions.

 Collections help them manage their space and create an overarching narrative between several designs.
 So, collection is a must.